 History of the Konsumzentrale:

 Courageous men and women founded the Leipzig Konsumverein in 1884 in the wake of the Industrial Revolution.
-They hoped to improve the quality of life for as many people as possible by working together to provide cheaper products.
+They aimed to enhance the quality of life for as many people as possible by collaborating to offer more affordable products.

-To turn their visionary ideas into reality, they created aesthetically functional and futuristic modern workplaces that met the complex demands of the time.
+To transform their visionary ideas into reality, they established aesthetically functional and futuristic modern workplaces that addressed the complex demands of the time.

 There are few buildings in Leipzig that can match the charisma of the Konsumzentrale.
 This streamlined architectural monument in the west of Leipzig was designed by the Hamburg architect Fritz Höger, who is also famous for the Elbe city's Chilehaus.